 I planted one of these in my suburban backyard in San Luis Obispo, and kept it in a 15 gallon pot for fear of it overtaking the neighborhood.
 After 5 or 6 years it never looked unhealthy, but it sure never reached the kind of stature described above.
 It really needs room to spread out.

 I also planted one of these in a 15 gallon container, but it didn’t take long to break out and proliferate around the yard.
 But with such handsome shoots, I just couldn’t bring myself to uproot them.
-This really is a beautiful species of bamboo.
+This really is a beautiful species of bamboo, with its long, straight, elegant canes.

 Phyllostachys nigra (black bamboo)